collab-uniba/pySOreputation/README.md

 Then, wait for the application to start up.

 ##### Installation as a service
 In order for the web service to start up with the system, follow these steps.

 1. Copy `pyso-ws.conf` to `/etc/init`
-2. Edit line 9 of copied file to point to the actual path of installation
+2. Edit line 13 of copied file to point to the actual path of installation
 `cd /path/to/pySOreputation/SOWebService/StackOverflowServer`
-3. The script assumes you are running a conda environment called `.venv37`.
-If you're not using conda or the name is different, edit line 14 accordingly.
-Also edit `start_ws.sh` and uncomment line 4 `#source /anaconda3/etc/profile.d/conda.sh` if you find the service not to boot and the script to raise the error `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.`
+3. The configuration assumes you are running a conda environment called `.venv37`.
+Hence, edit `start_ws.sh` and uncomment line 4 `#source /anaconda3/etc/profile.d/conda.sh` if you find the service not to boot and the script to raise the error `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.`
 4. Check if the syntax is correct